 We recently had a customer in Silver Spring, MD ask us about the benefits of installing a gas fireplace.
 There are many benefits to installing a gas fireplace in your home.
 If you don’t have a fireplace or a chimney, you may want to consider this option.
 Gas fireplaces do not require a chimney for installation, and instead, utilize direct-vent technology, meaning a pipe unit runs outdoors through the side of your house.
-This is a very common option for fireplace installations in Washington DC.
+This is a very common option for homes in needing fireplaces in Washington DC.
 The lack of a chimney eliminates mortar related chimney repairs.
 Those who currently have a masonry wood-burning fireplace may want to consider a gas fireplace.
-As a professional company that installs fireplaces, we install gas and wood burning fireplaces.
+As a professional company that installs fireplaces, we install gas and wood-burning fireplaces.
 However, wood-burning fireplaces can be converted to a gas fireplace insert, and they offer many advantages over the latter.

 Compared to wood fireplaces, gas fireplaces have many benefits:

 - Gas fireplaces provide a more efficient and consistent heat supply.

 - They eliminate the hassle of dealing with firewood and smoke.

 - They can reduce your fuel consumption and annual energy bills.

 - They can improve your home’s resale value.

 Gas fireplaces offer a much higher level of efficiency and consistency compared to wood-fueled masonry fireplaces.
 Since they are thermostatically controlled, you have total control over the degree of warmth they provide.
 You don’t have to deal with getting your fireplace started and adding logs when the flames are not producing enough heat.
 Instead, you can enjoy a steady and consistent heat supply.